The Monthly Business Services Indicators

 1. Comprehensive analysis and prediction

-CDRI finds that the Coincidental Cyclical Composite Index for Service Industry (CCCIS) has bottom out in April 2022 of -0.3014 Standard Deviation.
-However, as of April 2023, the index has steadily risen to a positive value of 0.0259 Standard Deviations.
-It’s predicted that the index will continue to rebound and reach 0.2527 Standard Deviation by October 2023.
+CDRI finds that the Coincidental Cyclical Composite Index for Service Industry (CCCIS) has bottom out in September 2022 of -0.9906 Standard Deviation.
+However, as of July 2024, the index has steadily risen to a positive value of 1.4369 Standard Deviations.
+It’s predicted that the index will continue to steadily increase and reach 2.0388 Standard Deviation by January 2025.
+It’s clearly seen that the economic recovery in the Commercial Service Industry is still robust, but the pace is slightly slower than previously predicted in Q4 this year.
 (See Figure 1 and the appendix below)

 Figure 1.
 “Tendencies and Forecasts of the Coincidental Cyclical Composite Index for the Service Industry”